-Payne – Phalen Professional Review and Guide
+Payne – Phalen Professional Guide

 "Over the years the ethnic dynamic of Payne–Phalen has changed—but the lake remains at its center.
 Located at the northern corner of the neighborhood and St. Paul (a portion extends into suburban Maplewood), Lake Phalen, the city’s original water supply, was acquired in 1899.
 The 278-acre public park opened in time for the first wave of predominantly Swedish immigration, and each successive generation has swum at the swimming beach and picnicked in the park.